Imagining history's white colonizers in chains

 .

-"I'm open to being critiqued as well, but the objective for my work was to identify the power structures and the mechanics that perpetuate the ongoing incarceration of aboriginal people," he said.
+"I'm open to being critiqued as well, but the objective for my work was to identify the power structures and the mechanics that perpetuate the ongoing incarceration of Aboriginal people," he said.
 "It's ideally at the root of ... the historical legacy of structural racism that is maintained throughout so much of the justice system in Australia.

 "I think art has the power to create enormous change," he added.